chinamike65/hugo-tuolesi/content/book2/book2en.md

 This is the golden foundation I just mentioned.

-om banzareka hum
+#### ཨོཾ་བཛྲ་རེ་ཁེ་ཨཱཿཧཱུྃ།།

+om benza rekhé ah hung

-This is a mantra to visualize and bless Tieweishan.
+This is a mantra to visualize and bless Iron Mountains.

 Surrounded by Iron Mountains

 Outside the entire universe, as described in Buddhist scriptures, there is a Tiewei Mountain, and the Tiewei Mountain surrounds a boundless giant tornado.

-Tieweishan should also be visualized.
+Iron Mountains should also be visualized.

 In these two sentences, I visualized the extremely pure golden foundation of great freedom, and all the gold several kilometers thick was offered to Buddhas and Bodhisattvas.